-- 11.1 All Saints parents are involved from the onset and at every level. - 11.2 Should a complaint arise it will be dealt with and drawn to the attention of the SENCo.
+11.1 All Saints parents are involved from the onset and at every level.
+We understand the importance of School and Parents working closely together.

+- 11.2 Should a complaint arise, it will be dealt with and drawn to the attention of the SENCo.
 The SENCo will immediately consult with the SLT SEND Line Manager.
 Complaints will be investigated and the College will respond appropriately in line with the College's complaints procedures. - 11.3 Should parents want or need support with this or any other matter, information about the parent partnership scheme will be made available.